Auto Union: New Auto Union

 With the Red Army quickly advancing on Zwickau immediately after the war, and faced with the prospect of trying to salvage what was left of the company, Auto Union's executives had no option but to flee and re-establish the company on the Western side of a now partitioned Germany.
-Thus a new Auto Union company was launched in Ingolstadt, Bavaria with loans from the Bavarian state government and Marshall Plan aid.
+Thus a new Auto Union company was launched in Ingolstadt, Bavaria, with loans from the Bavarian state government and Marshall Plan aid.

 The reformed company Auto Union GmbH was launched on 3 September 1949.
 The Ingolstadt facility had been run purely as a spare parts operation since 1945, but eventually the directors found the funding to restart production – initially in a converted granary building in the town.
 With West Germany still in the early stages of rebuilding its economy after the war, the demand for cheap transport meant that only the DKW brand would survive into the postwar era.
-The luxury focused Audi and Horch brands were placed into dormancy, whilst Wanderer had been the property of its original parent firm.
+The luxury focused Audi and Horch brands were placed into dormancy, while Wanderer had been the property of its original parent firm.
 Auto Union therefore continued DKW's tradition of producing affordable front-wheel drive vehicles with two-stroke engines.
 This included production of the small but sturdy DKW RT 125 W motorcycle and a delivery van known as DKW Schnellaster.
 Many employees of the Saxony factories in Zwickau (Audi and Horch factories), Chemnitz (Siegmar plant, former Wanderer) and Zschopau (DKW Motorcycle factory) came to Ingolstadt and restarted the production.

 In 1950, after a former Rheinmetall-Borsig factory in Düsseldorf-Derendorf was established as a second assembly facility, the company's first postwar car went into production: the DKW Meisterklasse F 89 P, available as a sedan/saloon, a station wagon and the four-seater convertible built by Karmann.
 The F 89 were based on the DKW F8 (motor) and the DKW F9 (coachwork) pre-war constructions.

+In March 1953, the DKW 3=6 'Sonderklasse was launched at the Frankfurt Motor Show.
+This car proved exceptionally successful in motorsport and was built in Düsseldorf.
+The F91 version was soon superseded by the F93 in 1955, and soon joined by the four door F94 and station wagon Universal F94U in 1956 and 1957 respectively.

 From 1956 to 1968, about 46,750 DKW Munga light four-wheel drive military vehicles could be produced, mostly for the German and other militaries.